Rbillon59/jmeter-k8s-starterkit/README.md

 - Send the JMX to the controller
 - Generate a shell script and send it to the controller to wait for all pods to have their JMeter slave port listening (TCP 1099) and launch the performance test.

-*Pro tip : Even if the process is launched with `kubectl exec`, JMeter will write it logs to stdout.
-So a `kubectl -n <namespace> logs jmeter-master-<podId>` will give you the JMeter controller logs*

 ### 4. Gethering results from the master pod

-You can run `kubectl cp -n <namespace> <master-pod-id>:/opt/jmeter/apache-jmeter/bin/<result> $PWD/<local-result-name>` You can do this for the generated report and the JTL for example.
+You can run `kubectl cp -n <namespace> <master-pod-id>:/opt/jmeter/apache-jmeter/bin/<result> $PWD/<local-result-name>`
+You can do this for the generated report and the JTL for example.